AndreaKvapilova/Projekt3/README.md

 Hello!
 Welcome to elections scraper held on 2017.
 Enter two arguments when the first is the territorial unit and the second is the name of the file to which the results will be saved.
-The link to the territorial unit can be obtained from this website[election 2017](https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=EN).
+The link to the territorial unit can be obtained from this website [election 2017](https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=EN).
 The output contains information about the municipality code and its name, registered voters, issued envelopes, valid votes and valid votes for each party.

 ## Instaling libraries